Bail Bond Coverage

 Under a car insurance policy, this provides coverage for physical injury to a person or any part of their body.
 Third party liability insurance is used in order to cover bodily injury to a third party from any unintentional and unpremeditated action from the insured party.

-Insurance Broker (corporate)
+Insurance broker (corporate)

 An organization licensed by the government and insurance provider to resell insurance coverage that would be more suitable to different individuals.

-Burglary or Theft
+Burglary or theft

 Loss or damage to property due to forced entry by unauthorized persons with the intent to break into a vehicle, take, use or keep possession of the insured vehicle without the insured party’s consent.